invisiblemonki/invisiblemonki/README.md

 - 👋 Hi, I’m @invisiblemonki
 - 👀 I’m interested in ...
 Manjaro Linux, ChromeOS, science and world building.
 - 🌱 I’m currently learning ...
 Ruby, cause it's fun.
-And Haml, cause it's even funner!
+And JavaScript, because I have to.
+Boo.
 - 💞️ I’m looking to collaborate on ...
 Beats.
-I only keep Windows 'cause of FL Studio.
+FL studio works in WINE, so no more Windows!
+Yey!
 - 📫 How to reach me ...invisiblemonki@ >>> outlook,gmail,instagram,twitter,discord,telegram,etc.

 <!---